Code of Conduct

 Revocation of Admission or Credential: The College reserves the right to revoke admission or rescind an academic credential based upon falsification of information received by the College.

-Residence Hall Dismissal: The dismissed student must leave the Residence Halls by the deadline issued.
-Room and Board fees will be adjusted according to the Room, Board and Fee Refund Schedule.
+Residence Hall Dismissal: The dismissed student must leave the Residence Halls by the deadline issued and will be ineligible to reside in the Residence Halls in the future.
+Room and Board fees will be adjusted according to the Room, Board, and Fee Refund Schedule.
 Continuing your meal plan is usually optional.
 However, you must inform staff at check-out if you wish to continue your meal plan.

 Residence Hall Fine: A Conduct Officer will determine amounts.
 No Residence Hall student will be allowed to make fine payments from their security/damage deposit, without approval.

-Note: Any sanctions not completed within the timeline indicated in the student outcome letter will result in a Judicial hold being placed on the student’s account.
+NOTE: Any sanctions not completed within the timeline indicated in the student outcome letter will result in a Judicial hold being placed on the student’s account.
+A judicial hold limits student access to certain College administrative and academic activities including, but not limited to, registration for subsequent semester courses or credentialing opportunities.

 Crime Statistics Availability Statement (Clery Report)